Formula Storage and Preparation 101

-How long does formula last in the freezer?
+How long does baby formula last in the freezer?

 Can I prepare baby formula ahead of time?

 Some parents and caregivers make bottles as often as Baby eats, and others prefer making baby formula ahead of schedule.
 If your baby gets hungry every three hours and usually takes 6 ounces of formula at each feeding, you may consider preparing eight bottles of formula for a 24-hour period.
 Of course, making fresh bottles at each feeding time is perfectly okay, too!
 But be warned: If your little one doesn’t guzzle the whole bottle, you’ll need to discard whatever’s left over after an hour.

 How to Prepare Baby Formula

 Before showcasing your mixology skills, thoroughly wash your hands with soap and warm water—and ensure your baby bottle and accessories are clean.
 (For more detailed instructions, take a look at the CDC’s guide cleaning and sanitizing infant feeding items.)

 Unless your baby’s pediatrician instructs otherwise, follow the instructions on the back of the infant formula can and use the scoop provided.
 You can trust that your chosen baby formula is designed to deliver the just-right ratio of fluid and nutrients for your baby’s growth and development.
 Please don’t try to wing it!
 Incorrectly mixing infant formula can rob your precious babe of the nutrition they need and give them too much or too little fluids…potentially causing dehydration or kidney troubles.

-How do you make a bottle of formula?
+How do you make a bottle of baby formula?

 A standard powdered formula recipe calls for 2 ounces of water for every one scoop of formula.
 To prepare 4 ounces of baby formula for your sweetie, add 4 ounces of water and mix two level scoops of formula.
 Always measure the water first…and then add the powder.
 (That said, always read the directions on your specific can of powdered baby formula.)